uxmaster/polyfill-service/README.md

 #### `listAllPolyfills()` (method)

-Return a promise of an array all the polyfills as an array of strings.
+Return all the polyfills as an array of strings.
 This list corresponds to directories and subdirectories in the `/polyfills` directory.

 Example: